aasirotkin/aero/README.md

 I have tried to describe all classes inside every file, so if you are interested in it, you will find more detailed explanation inside every file.

+I have failed with source panel method,
+I thought I would do it for every figure but on the present I didn't.